Documentary Research/Production Internship

 - manage complex administrative processes using web-based tools

 - critically analyze content to craft a compelling non-fiction story

 We seek responsible, versatile and resourceful students for our internship program.
 Candidates must be detail-oriented with strong interpersonal, organizational, analytical, writing and research skills.
 Requirements include the ability to conduct research in libraries, on the telephone and using the Internet and a basic knowledge of Macintosh computers and word processing software.
 A familiarity with FileMaker Pro database software, Adobe Photoshop and/or Avid Media Composer is considered a plus.
-The program is designed for students who can make an 8- to 16-hour a week commitment; hours are flexible.
+The program is designed for students who can make at least an 8-hour a week commitment; hours are flexible.
 This is a non-paid internship.
 We prefer that the internship be completed for academic credit, but it is not required.